ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/DotNetCore/README.md

 Dependency injection is a software design pattern where dependencies are provided from outside the class rather than created internally.
 ASP.NET Core has built-in support for DI with transient, scoped, and singleton lifetimes.

-### Explain Service Lifetime in .NET core ?
-### What is the difference between transient, scoped, and singleton services?
+### Explain Service Lifetime in .NET core ? *OR* What is the difference between transient, scoped, and singleton services?
 **Transient** creates a new instance every time it is requested.
 **Scoped** creates one instance per request.
 **Singleton** creates one instance for the entire application lifetime.